iamtalwinder/notes/Java/notes/7-classes-objects-methods.md

 5. What are constructors?
 Explain with example.
 6. What are Constructors?
 Discuss its features and various types.
 Also write Java program for parameterized constructor `2 times`
+7. What is method overloading?
+How it is different from method overriding?
+Explain with an example. `2 times`
+8. Explain following :
+   - Constructers and its syntax
+   - Methods Overloading

 ## Topics